rust-lang/rust/text/0000-c-str-deref.md

 ## Proof of concept

-The described additions are implemented in crate [c_string](https://github.com/mzabaluev/rust-c-str/tree/v0.3.0).
+The described changes are implemented in crate [c_string](https://github.com/mzabaluev/rust-c-str/tree/v0.3.0).

 # Drawbacks